Let’s fall back in love with work

 Yes, this is an optimistic view of work.
 But, at Challenge Factory, we love work.
 We love studying it, challenging outdated thinking about it, implementing new ways of working, and helping leaders and individuals fall back in love with their work.
 We don’t study work because we think it’s a problem.
 We study it because we think it’s important and has value to individuals and communities (beyond allowing us to pay for our basic needs).

-Understanding the need to delve deeper beneath what everyone is talking about and feeling to find the underlying topics that are going unnoticed right now, Challenge Factory has expanded our team of Research Advisors.
+Understanding the need to delve deeper beneath what everyone is talking about and feeling to find the underlying topics that are going unnoticed right now, Challenge Factory has brought on Dr. Candy Ho as a Research Advisor.

-Drs.
-Candy Ho and Rob Shea, two brilliant leaders in Canada’s career development sector with strong research and teaching expertise at the post-secondary level, have the same love of work as Challenge Factory.
-They have the same love of helping people of all ages find purpose as they navigate education and the workforce.
+Candy is a brilliant leader in Canada’s career development sector, with strong research and teaching expertise at the post-secondary level, and the same love of work as Challenge Factory.
+She has the same love of helping people of all ages find purpose as they navigate education and the workforce.
 Together, we’ll be partnering to grow our shared research capabilities—including our commitment to rigorous, innovative research-to-practice services and solutions—and the collective impact we have across our communities.

 We couldn’t be happier to get to work.